bttmly/ordered-map/README.md

 Returns a boolean indicating whether or not `key` is in the map.
 Uses `Object.prototype.hasOwnProperty()`, so it'll work fine when keys have values like `null` and `undefined`.

 ### `at(Number index) => value`
 Returns the value for the key at position `index` (zero-indexed, naturally).
+Random access is O(n) due to linked list traversal.

 ### `clear() => undefined`
 Removes all keys and values from the map.